chef-cft/chef-examples/examples/docker-ops/README.md

     Successfully installed kitchen-docker-2.10.0
     2 gems installed
     Test Kitchen version 2.7.2
+1. You can also use the DK or Workstation version when running the commands, In the example above, the `chef_<ver>` are mapped to the Chef Infra Client that ships with the DK/WS image, however you can reference the alias for the DK/WS version using the alias that's set directly below it - for `chef_15` it is `chefws_0.16.31` for example.
 1. You will most likely need to tweak the mappings of the Docker run command ( the ones that start with `-v` to ensure all of the right folders/files are being loaded into the Docker container.
 Once you do this, the commands should